 Types of Fisheries in India

-From time immemorial, fish has been an easily digestible and a cheap animal protein is drawn from natural sources of water.
+From time immemorial, fish has been easily digestible and cheap animal protein is drawn from natural sources of water.
 However, due to pollution and overexploitation, the availability of fishes in natural waters has considerably declined.
 This has forced scientists to adopt other methods that might help increase production.

 India ranks second in the production of inland fishes.
 States like Andhra Pradesh and West Bengal rank among the biggest producers of inland fishes.
 The farmers in Andhra Pradesh have formed co-operatives to take up farming as an occupation.